 The data used in this study comes from several administrative sources.
-The primary data used is matriculation data, standardized test score data, birth certificate data and Census blocklevel data.
+The primary data used is enrollment data, standardized test score data, birth certificate data, and census block-level data.
 An important innovation that I have implemented in this paper is to start with the population of children born in Chile and use this as the base on which to merge other data.
 This generates a panel that allows for the careful verification of the quality of the data.
 This feature also has the advantage of providing information on students' demographics at the time of their birth, as well as allowing me to link them to their siblings through their mother.
 The resulting dataset provides a rich characterization of the population of students and allows me to do more accurate imputations of socioeconomic status for populations that may be less likely to appear in some datasets.
 This data build was possible through a collaboration between the Ministry of Health and the Ministry of Education during 2010-2012, and served a research agenda studying the effects of early health outcomes and socioeconomic status on educational outcomes (see Bharadwaj, Loken, and Neilson (2013) and Bharadwaj, Eberhard, and Neilson (2018) for other details).

-Data on the Potential Student Population: The data on all registered births in Chile was provided by the Ministry of Health.
+Birth Certificate Data: The data on all registered births in Chile was provided by the Ministry of Health.
 This dataset includes information on all children born between the years 1992 and 2010.
-It provides data on the individual identification number of the child born, as well as the sex, birth weight, length, weeks of gestation and several demographics of the parents such as age, education, and occupational status.
-In addition, the data set provides a variable identifying the mother and describing the type of birth, be it a single birth, double, triple, etc. More information is available from the department of statistics at the Ministry of Health.
-For more information see http://www.deis.cl/.
+It provides data on the individual identification number of the child born, as well as the sex, birth weight, length, weeks of gestation, and several demographics of the parents such as age, education, and occupational status.
+In addition, the data set provides a variable identifying the mother and describing the type of birth, be it a single birth, double, triple, etc. More information is available from the Department of Statistics at the Ministry of Health.
+For more information see https://deis.minsal.cl.